alefragnani/delphi-james/README.md

     }

 ```
+If you want to change the file name by setting a prefix, just use the `-o` parameter after the `-l` parameter.

 You add this `.james` file to the project's repository, and everyone which loads the repository will be able to _apply_ the settings.